Contemporary English Version: History

-While the CEV is sometimes mischaracterized as a revision of the Good News Bible, it is a new translation designed for a lower reading level than the GNB.
+The CEV is sometimes mischaracterized as a revision of the Good News Bible, but is a new translation designed for a lower reading level than the GNB.
 The American Bible Society continues to promote both translations.

-Note: That while it is designed for a lower reading level in comparison to the GNB, this does not dilute script or convey lesser intellect for understanding CEV moreso than GNB, it is written reflecting the change of language usage over time, as per the below translation principles.
+Its lower reading level is not intended to dilute script or convey lesser intellect for understanding, it is written reflecting the change of language usage over time, under the principles of its translation.

 Translation principles

 The translators of the CEV followed three principles.
 They were that the CEV: